ltearno/hexa.tools/hexa.binding/README.md

 To register on all properties of an object, `"*"` can be passed instead of the property name.

-The library maintains live a singleton managing all the objects going through a data binding.
-One thing you need to  do is to let the binding system know when one of your data-bound object property has changed.
-This is done by executing the following code :
+To notify a change of the property value :

+		// Notifies that the "propertyName" value
-		// Here the object on which the property 'name' changes is 'this' Properties.notify( this, "name" );
+		// in the 'this' object was just modified Properties.notify( this, "propertyName" );

-That's typically what you will have to add in your DTO's setters.
+This will update all registered clients for that property of that object.
+This method should be called by your application's objects in order for the data binding system to work.
+That's typically the method you will have call in your DTO's setters.

-## The reflection system

-**This is only useful for GWT users, others don't mind !**
+### Integrating your Java objects with the binding system

+Any object of any class can be used with the data binding.

+If your object has a setter method, then it should calls the `notify(...)` method.
+Like this :

+	// Setter in a java class
+	public void setName( String name )
+	{
+		this.name = name;
+		Properties.notify( this, "name" );
+	}

+If you cannot modify the object's class, you can always call the `notify` method after calling its setter :

+	pojo.setName( value );
+	Properties.notify( pojo, "name" );

+If the object has no getter, you can call :

+	Properties.setValue( pojo, "name", value );

+But for performance reasons, you may prefer to just write :

+	pojo.name = value;
+	Properties.notify( pojo, "name" );

+Appart from that there is no special things to call to have the data binding library to work with your classes.

+#### The @Observable annotation

+The HexaBinding library can create observable POJOs for you.
+This is done by defining a very reduced specification of the desired POJO, with the @Observable annotation on the class.
+For example :

+	@Observable
+	class MyPojo
+	{
+		String name;
+		int weight;
+		double value;
+	}

+The HexaBinding annotation processor will process the class and generate a `ObservableMyPojo` class inheriting from `MyPojo` with all the correct getters and setters, along with the constructors calling the super class one's.
+When the annotated class name ends with 'Internal', the generated class name will be the annotated class name without the 'Internal' suffix.
+This allows you to choose your naming schema.

+*Note :* For your project to work with the Java annotation processing, it must be at least Java 7 and your IDE might need to be configured (*TO BE EXMPLAINED*).

+#### The Property class

+The Property class can also help you reducing the amount of boilerplate code.
+It stores a value and exposes a getter and a setter which calls the `notify(...)` method.

+An example :

+	class MyPojo
+	{
+		Property<String> name = new Property( ... );
+	}

+	MyPojo pojo = new MyPojo();

+	Binder.bind( pojo, "name" ).to( otherObject, pptyPath );

+## Using the HexaBinding library with GWT

-The data binding library is built upon an internal reflection system which allows runtime type information availability.
-To ensure minimum generated codesize, the reflection system needs to know on which classes it needs to work on at *compile* time.
+The data binding library is built upon an internal introspection system which allows runtime type information availability.
+To ensure minimum generated code size, the introspection system needs to know on which classes it needs to work on at *compile* time.
 This is done by adding this *glue* code :

 		// to be declared somewhere :
 		interface MyClassBundle extends ClazzBundle